Faculty & Staff Services:

 * If the proposal is for a Teacher Certification program, the proposal is forwarded to the Teacher Education Committee.
 If the program is for a Bachelor's degree program, it is forwarded to the Committee on University Curriculum (CUC).
 If the proposal is for a graduate degree program, it is forwarded to the Graduate Council.

 * The Teacher Education Committee reviews proposals in light of the State of South Carolina teacher certification regulations.
-After approval, proposals are forwarded to either CUI or to Graduate Council.
+After approval, proposals are forwarded to either CUC or to Graduate Council.

-* CUI reviews and recommends approval of undergraduate degree programs to the Academic Council.
+* CUC reviews and recommends approval of undergraduate degree programs to the Academic Council.
 The Academic Council then reviews, approves and submits the proposal to the Faculty Conference.